karatelabs/karate-addons/karate-kafka/README.md

 * Support for parallel execution
 * Support for performance testing
 * Express data and assertions as JSON
-* Avro or plain JSON serialization support
+* Avro, Protobuf or plain JSON serialization support
 * Use Avro or Protobuf schemas directly, no code-generation required
 * Kafka schema registry is optional, use schemas directly from files